UwuGirl213/LazyKillSound/README.md

 # Uwugirl, I properly installed it, still doesnt work :(
-If its your first time doing this you should download
+If its your first time doing this you should download and extract

+"MOVE TO TITANFALL 2 FOLDER.zip" and copy it to your titanfall 2 Directory

 # Uwugirl, it still doesnt work! :(
 Ping @KingPiss#2446 if nothing works, dont be shy :)